get-glu/glu/docs/guides/gitops-implementation.md

 )
 ```

-Here, we configure the system to attempt a promotion on any phase with particular label pair (`"env" == "staging"`) every `10s`.
+Here, we configure the system to attempt a promotion on any phase with a particular label pair (`"env" == "staging"`) every `10s`.
-Remember, a phase will only perform a real promotion if the resource derived from the two source differs (based on comparing the result of `Digest()`).
+Remember, a phase will only perform a real promotion if the resource derived from the two sources differs (based on comparing the result of `Digest()`).

 ## Now Run